calvintettey/todoApp/README.md

 # A Simple To-do App

-### This is a simple to-do app that can take tasks with the added ability of deleting them when completed
+### This is a simple mobile to-do app that can take tasks with the added ability to delete them when completed.
+Built in JavaScript with React-Native and Expo

 ## Built With
 * React Native